pipeops-dev/pipeops-docs/docs/user-guides/servers/server-provisioning.md

 ---
-slug: cluster-provisioning
+slug: server-provisioning
 sidebar_position: 2
-title: Cluster Provisioning
+title: Server Provisioning
 ---

 In this section, we will show how you can set up your PipeOps account and use your cloud Provider to create a server.
 Follow these steps to set up your account and seamlessly provision your server on AWS.